TillRS/AutoPersuade/scripts/0_argument_generation.md

    - An alternative version of this prompt asks for `... a more elaborate version of the argument that is less convincing and is 270-280 characters long...`
    - Multiple versions of the detailed argument are generated from each summary:
      - Two summaries of each manually collected argument are used to generate 5 new, more convincing arguments each.
+     - One summary of each manually collected argument is used to generate 3 new, less convincing arguments each.
      - Two summaries of each GPT-based argument are used to generate 5 new, more convincing arguments each.
-     - One summary of each manually collected argument is used to generate 3 new, less convincing arguments each.
-   - This leads to a total of $93 \times 2 \times 5 + 10 \times 2 \times 5 + 93 \times 1 \times 3 = 1309$ arguments in our collection.
+   - This leads to a total of $93 \times 2 \times 5 + 93 \times 1 \times 3 + 10 \times 2 \times 5  = 1309$ arguments in our collection.

 4. **Processing the Output**:
    - After generating the new arguments, some formatting adjustments are made to ensure consistency.

 5. **Storing and Saving Results**:
-   - The original arguments, their concise summaries, and the detailed versions are stored in a `Original_Argument_Collection.xslx` and exported to an Excel file for further analysis.
+   - The original arguments, their concise summaries, and the detailed versions are stored in a `Original_Argument_Collection.xslx` for further analysis.
    - The DataFrame columns include:
      - `Original`: The original argument from the input data.
      - `Summary`: The condensed version of the argument.